What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 - The circuit court’s cost for assembling, preparing, and transmitting the record.
 If you cannot afford this fee, you may complete and submit the Request for Waiver of Prepaid Costs for Assembling the Record for an Appeal (CC-DC-091).

-- The appeal fee for the Court of Special Appeals.
+- The appeal fee for the Appellate Court of Maryland.
 If you cannot afford this fee, you may complete and submit the Request for Waiver of Pre-Paid Appellate Costs (CC-DC-092).

-- Check the Court of Special Appeals fee schedule for current cost information.
+- Check the Appellate Court of Maryland fee schedule for current cost information.

 - Note: If your request to waive the fees is denied, you must pay the fee within 10 days of the denial.
 Otherwise, the court will dismiss your appeal.
 Learn more about fee waivers in appeals cases in this short video: